Skin cancer life insurance

 What do the early stages of skin cancer look like?

-There are a number of common early warning signs of skin cancer that can be fairly obvious, unlike some other types of cancer.
+There are several common early warning signs of skin cancer that can be fairly obvious, unlike some other types of cancer.
 The 7 most common warning signs of skin cancer are:

 - Bowel or bladder habits are unusual